eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 * Select the **Manager Name** to the restaurant Sales Manager’s name.
 * Select the **Restaurant Category** to the default value - Default: 2
+* **Note:** This section is required to be selected even if the payments only option is checked and service types is disabled.

 ![Sales Information - Payments Only](/img/sales-information-payments-only.png "Sales Information ")